Columbus Expungement Attorney

 - When seeking a job with a law enforcement agency in the state of Ohio

-If you need more information about expungement in Ohio, please contact the legal team here at Koenig & Owen, LLC.
+If you need more information about expungement in Ohio, please contact the legal team here at James D. Owen, LLC.
 We are always available to provide our friends and neighbors in Columbus with the legal information they need.

 Your Trusted Columbus Expungement Attorney

-The attorneys here at Koenig & Owen, LLC, in Columbus, Ohio, have been helping our clients seal the records of their criminal cases and convictions for years.
+The attorneys here at James D. Owen, LLC, in Columbus, Ohio, have been helping our clients seal the records of their criminal cases and convictions for years.
 If you would like us to assist you with your expungement, please do not hesitate to shoot us a message to set up a free consultation with a member of our team.